 Peak and Off-Peak Hours in London

-In London, peak and off-peak hours play a significant role in determining the cost of travel on public transport, including the Tube.
+The peak and off-peak hours play a significant role in determining the cost of travel zones in London on public transport, including the Tube.
 Peak fares apply during the busiest times of the day, typically Monday to Friday between 6:30 am and 9:30 am, and 4 pm to 7 pm, excluding public holidays.
 During these hours, fares are higher to manage demand and encourage travelers to consider alternative times for their journeys.

 For commuters, it’s essential to plan travel outside of peak hours whenever possible to save money.
 Consider adjusting your work schedule, if feasible, to avoid the busiest times on public transport.
-Additionally, for leisure travel, exploring the city during off-peak hours not only saves on fares but also offers a more relaxed and enjoyable experience without the crowds.
+Additionally, for leisure travel, exploring the London travel zones during off-peak hours not only saves on fares but also offers a more relaxed and enjoyable experience without the crowds.

 London Travel Zones FAQ